Challenges and Solutions for Improving Participation of Populations with Low Education Levels in Biomedical Research

 identification of barriers and facilitators.

 And we changed that later and I'll tell you why.
-So we did community assemblies.
-So we met with local leaders and here, this is

 one of the community assemblies